 Monitoring

-Beyond regular institutional reviews, additional monitoring of an accredited institution may be required if HLC determines that an institution is in compliance with the Criteria for Accreditation, but there is a concern regarding the Criteria for Accreditation or other HLC requirements that requires additional HLC follow-up.
-This routine monitoring may take the form of a required interim report or focused visit.
+Beyond regular institutional reviews, additional monitoring of an accredited institution may be required if HLC has concerns regarding the institution’s ongoing compliance with the Criteria for Accreditation or other HLC requirements.

 The HLC president may also assign special monitoring to an institution, including an institutional designation, special monitoring report or advisory visit, as described in policy.